Zany2/Zany2/README.md

 ### Hi, I'm Zany

-> An art school dropout who fell in love with semicolons.

 - **The Stack:** Backend is home, Frontend is a playground, AI is the new toy.
 - **The Vibe:** I don't just write code; I compose digital chaos.
-- **The Reality:** Probably debugging right now.

 <br>